Crankbrothers Stamp Boa Review

 Rigidity and Power Transfer

 The Stamp BOA shoes are just above average in terms of rigidity.
-They aren’t in the top of our test class in terms of stiffness, but they also aren’t flimsy and flexy.
+They aren’t at the top of our test class in terms of stiffness, but they also aren’t flimsy and flexy.
 We found part of the reason that these shoes work so well off of the bike is the fact that they have a more natural flex to them.
 This aids the walking motion and is far more pleasant.

 On the bike, the shoes are stiff enough without being overly stiff.
 When you get up and out of the saddle to put the power down, it feels like virtually all of your energy is transferring into the pedals.
 We would have no hesitation bringing these shoes along for a big, pedal-y all-day ride.